 Currently, the USFS has identified Trout Creek and Trapper Creek/Middle Wind River as priority subwatersheds for restoration within the Wind River watershed.
 The intent is to complete all essential restoration activities in these drainages in the next 5 to 10 years.

-We learn about movement and growth of PIT-tagged juvenile steelhead by recapturing them instream, or at smolts traps operated by Washington Department of Fish and Wildlife, or by detecting them at PIT tag antenna sites within the watershed.
+Movement and growth of PIT-tagged juvenile steelhead is studied by recapturing them instream, or at smolts traps operated by Washington Department of Fish and Wildlife, or by detecting them at PIT tag antenna sites within the watershed.
 There are six sites in the watershed with detection antennas in the river or tributaries.
 These sites also detect PIT-tagged adult steelhead, providing data about their populations and movements.
-Juvenile and adult steelhead data help assess the effects of habitat restoration projects by our partners at the U.S. Forest Service and Underwood Conservation District.
+Juvenile and adult steelhead data help assess the effects of habitat restoration projects by partners at the U.S. Forest Service and Underwood Conservation District.

-Our PIT-tagged fish are also detected at Bonneville Dam on the Columbia River as juveniles and adults, providing data on their behavior outside the Wind River watershed.
-We hope that by learning about steelhead habits, habitat, and populations we can provide information to managers of fisheries and watersheds to benefit wild steelhead populations and habitat in the future.
+USGS PIT-tagged fish are also detected at Bonneville Dam on the Columbia River as juveniles and adults, providing data on their behavior outside the Wind River watershed.
+By learning about steelhead habits, habitat, and populations USGS can provide information to managers of fisheries and watersheds to benefit wild steelhead populations and habitat in the future.